c4lliope/rfcs/032-projects/proposal.md

 and I want to keep all my CI config in the same repo.
 Example: [Booklit](https://github.com/vito/booklit).

-If we provided the whole repo to the build plan,
+If we provided the whole repo to the build phase,
 I could have the following `plan.yml`:

 ```yaml